pandastrail/gio-data-pro/docs/projects/governance_principles.md

 it’s about keeping the journey open, honest, and worth repeating.

 ---
+**Giovanni López, Feb 2025, Written while playing with skis on shallow snow, trying to bring some order to my thoughts of how governance should look like**

+---
 Navigation on the left sidebar, or back to [Projects Overview](../projects/index.md)